-Spondyloarthritis affects up to 1.4 percent of the U.S. population — approximately 4,590,000 people.
+Spondyloarthritis affects up to 1.4 percent of the U.S. population — approximately 4,590,000 people, according to the American College of Rheumatology.
 More people are likely living with spondyloarthritis and don’t know it or haven’t been diagnosed.
 Axial spondyloarthritis is a chronic, inflammatory form of arthritis that primarily impacts the axial skeleton — the spine, hips, and rib cage.
 For women, axial spondyloarthritis is thought to be frequently underdiagnosed or misdiagnosed when compared to men.

 It is helpful to understand some terms used to describe axial spondyloarthritis.
 Spondyloarthritis can manifest in different forms, including axial (affecting mainly the spine and hips) or peripheral (affecting mainly arms and legs).

 Several studies that considered the differences between women and men with axial spondyloarthritis showed that women had different disease manifestations from men.
-Men with ankylosing spondylitis show higher scores on the Bath Ankylosing Spondylitis Radiology Index and modified Stoke Ankylosing Spondylitis Spine Scores than women do.
+Men with ankylosing spondylitis show higher scores on the Bath Ankylosing Spondylitis Disease Activity Index (BASDAI) and modified Stoke Ankylosing Spondylitis Spine Scores than women do.
 This suggests that men with axial spondyloarthritis show more radiographic damage and radiographic progression on X-rays.

 Researchers believe sex hormones may activate various genes that influence a person’s immune response.
-Estrogen, the female sex hormone, is a complicated factor in several autoimmune diseases — protecting women against some autoimmune conditions and contributing to others.
+The hormone estrogen is a complicated factor in several autoimmune diseases — protecting women against some autoimmune conditions and contributing to others.
 One study on mice suggested that estrogen may play an anti-inflammatory role in spondyloarthritis, but more research is needed before any conclusions can be drawn about the influence of sex hormones on axial spondyloarthritis in women.

 Sex hormones are known to have specific effects on a person’s immune system.
-Research suggests that men with axial spondyloarthritis tend to have higher levels of tumor necrosis factor (TNF) alpha, C-reactive protein (CRP), and interleukin-17 (IL-17) compared with women.
+Research suggests that men with axial spondyloarthritis tend to have higher levels of tumor necrosis factor (TNF) alpha, C-reactive protein, and interleukin-17 compared with women.

 The complex interaction between genes, sex hormones, and the immune system can moderate or aggravate different aspects of axial spondyloarthritis symptoms and disease progression.
 More research is needed to fully understand why and how these differences exist between men and women with axial spondyloarthritis.

 The most common symptoms of spondyloarthritis are inflammatory back pain, including sacroiliitis, and stiffness or limited movement.
 Spondyloarthritis can also impact other parts of the body or have systemic effects.
-Symptoms that affect areas of the body outside of the lumbar region (lower back) are called extra-articular manifestations, or EAMs.
+Symptoms that affect areas of the body outside of the lumbar region (lower back) are called extra-articular manifestations (EAMs).

 Research suggests that women experience more EAMs than men do.
 Specifically, women with axial spondyloarthritis are thought to be more likely than men to develop:

-Acute anterior uveitis is the most common nonjoint symptom experienced by people with spondyloarthritis.
 Nearly 40 percent of people with ankylosing spondylitis experience inflammation of the eyes.
-Acute anterior uveitis is thought to be more prevalent in male patients.
-However, a recent meta-analysis of several studies found approximately 28.5 percent of men with axial spondyloarthritis developed acute anterior uveitis compared to 33.3 percent of women, which indicates the rate of incidence may be similar between the sexes.
+Acute anterior uveitis is thought to be more prevalent in males.
+However, a 2018 meta-analysis in Current Rheumatology Reports found approximately 28.5 percent of men with axial spondyloarthritis developed acute anterior uveitis compared to 33.3 percent of women, which indicates the rate of incidence may be similar between the sexes.

 The inflammation that causes spondyloarthritis can also affect the gastrointestinal system.
-Data indicates that between 5 percent and 10 percent of people with axial spondyloarthritis also have inflammatory bowel disease.
+The Current Rheumatology Reports meta-analysis indicates that between 5 percent and 10 percent of people with axial spondyloarthritis also have IBD.
 Women with axial spondyloarthritis are more likely to experience IBD than men with axial spondyloarthritis.

 The overactive autoimmune response that causes spondyloarthritis can trigger the development of psoriasis, an inflammatory skin condition.
-Approximately 10 percent of people with axial spondyloarthritis develop psoriasis.
+Approximately 10 percent of people with axial spondyloarthritis develop psoriasis, according to Current Rheumatology Reports.
 Some studies suggest that women with axial spondyloarthritis experience a higher rate of psoriasis compared to men.

-A 2018 review of data comparing women and men with axial spondyloarthritis shows that women report a lower quality of life compared with men.
+The 2018 meta-analysis in Current Rheumatology Reports showed that women with axial spondyloarthritis reported a lower quality of life compared with men.
 Despite the fact that men with axial spondyloarthritis are considered to have a worse prognosis for disease progression, women are said to have a higher disease burden.
 This may be due to the fact that women often have to wait longer for a correct diagnosis.
-Women also show more disease activity and have less response to the tumor necrosis factor (TNF) alpha inhibitor treatments often used for axial spondyloarthritis.
+Women also show more disease activity and have less response to the TNF-alpha inhibitor (TNFi) treatments often used for axial spondyloarthritis.

-Women with ankylosing spondylitis, a severe form of axial spondyloarthritis, often show higher scores than men on the Bath Ankylosing Spondylitis Disease Activity Index (BASDAI), a subjective measure of symptoms.
+Women with ankylosing spondylitis, a severe form of axial spondyloarthritis, often show higher scores than men on the BASDAI, a subjective measure of symptoms.
 Specifically, women report worse fatigue and back pain, and longer-lasting stiffness in the mornings.

 Women often have longer waits for receiving an axial spondyloarthritis diagnosis compared to men.
 This may be because of the general underrecognition of the disease and its diagnostic criteria, especially in women.
 Women also tend to show less visible damage on X-rays and have a different clinical presentation from men.

-Although TNFis offer many benefits to most people with axial spondyloarthritis, some studies point to important sex differences in their effectiveness.
+Although TNFi drugs offer many benefits to most people with axial spondyloarthritis, some studies point to important sex differences in their effectiveness.
 Women show lower response rates to treatment with certain TNFi medications.
 In other words, some treatments for axial spondyloarthritis may be less effective in women than in men.

-Some newer biologic medications are available to treat ankylosing spondylitis, but are not yet FDA-approved for people with nonradiographic axial spondyloarthritis.
+Some newer biologic medications are available to treat ankylosing spondylitis and nonradiographic axial spondyloarthritis.
 Women, who are more likely to have a nonradiographic form of the condition, may have fewer treatment options for this reason.

 Axial spondyloarthritis is underdiagnosed in women, in part because of the difference in the way it presents and manifests.
 Knowing these differences can be your best tool in getting a prompt and accurate diagnosis, receiving the best follow-up health care for your condition, and advocating for your quality of life.